-In 1957, after serving for 16 years as state secretary, Modjeska was edged out of the NAACP, purged because of her radicalism and unapologetic associa-

-"She was one of the rare ones who left so much more on this Earth than she found."
+In 1957, after serving for 16 years as state secretary, Modjeska was edged out of the NAACP, purged because of her radicalism and unapologetic association with socialists.
+Although she was never "She was one of the rare ones who left so much more on this Earth than she found."

 Brett Bursey, S.C.
-Progressive Network Director
+Progressive Network director